joz-k/LockFreeSpscQueue/README.md

 -----------R-W
 [a|b|c|d|e|F|G|-]
 ```
 If we want to write 3 new items (`X, Y, Z`), there isn't a single contiguous block of 3 free spaces.
 The queue must "wrap around" the end of the buffer.
-The `prepare_write(3)` method handles this by returning two blocks:
+The `prepare_write(3)` or `prepare_read(3)` methods handles this by returning two blocks:

--   `blockSize1`: The chunk at the end of the buffer.
+-   `block1`: The chunk at the end of the buffer.
--   `blockSize2`: The chunk that wraps around to the beginning.
+-   `block2`: The chunk that wraps around to the beginning.

 This is why the API returns two blocks — it efficiently handles this wrap-around case without needing to shuffle memory.

+Note: If there is no need to split the read or write operation into two chunks, only the `block1` is active and the `block2` span is returned as empty.
+For example, if you always write or read a single item, you can ignore `block2` altogether.

 ## Example Use